RussAbbott/Knapsack-problem/README.md

 * __basic_solvers.py__.
 A dynamic programming solver and some greedy solvers.

 * __bb_solver.py__.
-An implementation of the branch-and-bound solver.
+An implementation of the branch-and-bound solver discussed in the videos.
 Includes additional efficiency measures.

 * __data__.
 A directory of datasets.
 One has been modified from the original (ks_4_1); one has been added (ks_6_0).